in Canopus Blog

-With Airspeed or Odometer aiding but without GPS signal availability, performance as good as 2% of distance travelled can be achieved.
-With GPS fix available, Aeron’s INS can give positional accuracy of 2.5m CEP in standalone mode and 1m CEP with SBAS.
+With Airspeed or Odometer aiding but without GPS signal availability, performance as good as 2% of distance traveled can be achieved.
+With GPS fix available, Aeron’s INS can give the positional accuracy of 2.5m CEP in standalone mode and 1m CEP with SBAS.

 As the application changes, the expectations from the navigation system also change.
-For defense applications, accuracy and ruggedness is non-negotiable.
-UUV (underwater) applications require stringent levels of ingress protection while UAV applications require compact and light weight INS payload.
+For defense applications, accuracy and ruggedness are non-negotiable.
+UUV (underwater) applications require stringent levels of ingress protection while UAV applications require compact and lightweight INS payload.
 UGV applications can afford greater size and weight but demand higher immunity to vibration and shock.